 The term ‘yarn weight’ refers to the thickness of the thread, not the weight of the ball or even of the thread itself.
-As different fibres have different densities, a metre of a fluffy aran wool may weigh less than a metre of 4ply cotton, even though the aran is the ‘heavier’ yarn.
+As different fibers have different densities, a meter of a fluffy aran wool may weigh less than a meter of 4ply cotton, even though the aran is the ‘heavier’ yarn.

 Discovered some unidentified yarn in your stash?
 Learn how to figure out yarn weight at home!

 What’s a ply?

 Spinners pull fibers from a disordered mass into a single, long thread.
 This thread is usually plied with one or more others to make up a yarn of the desired weight.
 This way, the spinner or spinning machine can make one type of thread but multiple weights of yarn.